 - Ideas for extending your current opening hours.

-- Providing lunches, early drop-offs, late pick-ups.
+- Providing lunches, early drop-offs and late pick-ups.

 - Checking your capacity for child places.